gonzs/quiz/README.md

 ## QUIZ GAME

-This application is designed to evaluate for several subjects through quiz.
+This application is designed to evaluate subjects through quiz.

 ## Frontend

-Te app has a menu bar with differents subjects.
+The app has a menu bar with differents subjects.
 Each subject route will show 10 questions retrieved from an API, and the user will answer each one.
 Each answer will be saved and finally a the results will be showed.

 UI -> `CSS flex` & `react-bootstrap`.